victoriatrac/trac-fe-app/README.md

 -- striking through completed items
 -- removing completed items

+**6/21/22**
+- fixed ID bug in task app

+**6/22/22**
+- started news app for final tile

 ## Known bugs
 [ ] Weather: Vercel's environment variables do not correctly deploy.
 Can't get access to weather app API.
-[ ] Tasklist: new items are created with the same ID due to Date.now() running only once.
+[X] Tasklist: new items are created with the same ID due to Date.now() running only once.
 Causes new items to be treated as one.